Modern slavery and human trafficking statement

 Our effectiveness in combating slavery and human trafficking

-We have built upon existing monitoring already in place and developed further processes to allow for more effective reporting in the longer term.
+We have built upon existing monitoring and developed further processes to allow for more effective reporting in the longer term.

 If we find that other individuals or organisations working on our behalf have breached this policy we will ensure that we take appropriate action.
 This may range from considering the possibility of breaches being remediated and whether that might represent the best outcome for those individuals impacted by the breach to terminating such relationships